gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 One of the messages we carried took us to Armaq, where we got caught up in the siege.
 Oro slept beside me every night for weeks with sword in hand.
-He used it too, and more than once---people grew desperate toward the end, and Gifted or not, I would have been a meal.
+He used it too, and more than once—people grew desperate toward the end, and Gifted or not, I would have been a meal.

 We managed to escape before Armaq fell, thanks to an agent of Lady Kembe.
 We saved the life of the agent, sort of, and somehow thereby wound up doing the errands of Lady Kembe.
-The work was mostly quieter than stories would have you believe---help someone out a bit here, keep an eye on someone there---but what was not quiet was bloody.
+The work was mostly quieter than stories would have you believe—help someone out a bit here, keep an eye on someone there—but what was not quiet was bloody.
 Oro lost a couple of toes, I had a bite taken out of my rump, and we both nearly had our souls stolen a couple of times.